Tuesday, July 22, 2008

 My friend continued to rope after his mission.
 When he was still a young man, married with two sons, he was on the road at rodeos and ropings all over the West and doing quite well.

 He called his wife to tell her how great things were going.
-She was
+She was not exactly thrilled.

 "You stay out there as long as you think you need to," she said.
 "This isn't what I got married for.
 I might be here when you get back.
 I might not."

 To say the least, my friend was stunned.
-He was just hitting his stride, and would likely qualify for the National Finals Rodeo (NFR)
+He was just hitting his stride, and would likely qualify for the National Finals Rodeo (NFR) that year.

 What did he do?